marctorsoc/lingua-quest/README.md

 # Pending work

-- add a reading mode, where no need to guess
+- hide back, home controls
 - Implement filter in Library
     - select movies / books
     - select learning lang
     - select known lang
-- hide back, home controls
 - fix repeat for last round
+- Add a counter for clean sheets, and congrat the user
 - Find Picker with lower width in Android
 - Add modal to select what data to reset, and what data to load
 - Add ability to backup data to filesystem